-If you love chocolate, marshmallows, and nuts, you will love my new Gluten Free Rocky Road Cookies recipe.
-These are big soft chocolate cookies loaded with chocolate chips, mini marshmallows, and your favorite nuts.
+If you love chocolate, marshmallows, and nuts, you will love my new Gluten-Free Rocky Road Cookies recipe.
+These big, soft chocolate cookies are loaded with chocolate chips, mini marshmallows, and your favorite nuts.
+Make a batch in under 30 minutes!

 My new cookie recipe is "loosely" based on last week's Crumbl Rocky Road Cookies.
 Rocky Road is one of my favorite ice cream flavors, and I was really excited to see a cookie with these flavors.
 The main difference is the size of the cookies.
 I made these to be regular-sized cookies instead of traditional Crumbl jumbo-sized cookies.